JanJericevic/MiRco_robot/README.md

 ```

 ## Working with Docker:
-The `mir_robot` package and in turn `mir_driver` use the external computer `roscore` to control the MiR100 robot.
-With the OS wide ROS install you can only simultaneously use either the external computer `roscore` for controlling the robot or connect to the internal MiR100 computer `roscore` for monitoring.
 Docker containers allow you flexibility in your setup:
-- use your computer to control the robot and a Docker image to connect to the robot `roscore` for monitoring and vice versa
+- reproducibility of environments/projects
-- use Docker containers for both controlling and monitoring the robot
+- no need for OS wide ROS install
-- no need for OS wide ROS install & possibility of switching between ROS versions
+- possibility of switching between ROS versions

 ### Install Docker engine
 Full install instructions are available at Dockers [official website](https://docs.docker.com/engine/install/ubuntu/).